 The grid is the problem the customer brings me

-Most of the conversations I have with small business owners go like this.
+Most of the talks I have with small business owners go like this.
 They show me their browser bookmark bar.
 They are paying for nine tools.
 Six of them are AI tools added in the last twelve months.
-Two of them they have forgotten to log into for three months.
+Two of them they have not logged into for three months.
 None of them are talking to each other.
 The customer thinks the answer to their problem is another tool on the chart.
-The actual answer is a small private AI stack that does the work of the other nine.
+The real answer is a small private AI stack that does the work of the other nine.

-So when somebody sends me an image like that and asks if I should add some of these to what we run at Obsidian AI Labs, the honest answer is no. Doing that would be the opposite of what we sell.
-We sell people getting out of that grid, not us climbing further into it.
+So when someone sends me an image like that and asks if I should add some of these to what we run at Obsidian AI Labs, the honest answer is no. Doing that would be the opposite of what we sell.
+We sell people getting out of that grid.
+Not us climbing further into it.

 If a row catches your eye, that is a real signal